wp-plugins/endomondowp/readme.txt

 Donate link: http://www.staniscia.net/donate
 Requires at least: 3.4.2
 Tested up to: 3.4.2
-Stable tag: 0.0.1
+Stable tag: 0.0.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Yes, this plugin embed the Google Groups on WordPress!
+Yes, OdynoGoogleGroups embed the Google Groups on WordPress!

 == Description ==

-Yes, this plugin embed the Google Groups on WordPress!
+(OdynoGoogleGroups)[http://www.staniscia.net/odynogooglegroups] embed the Google Groups on WordPress!
 You can see all discussion on your article or WordPress page.
 All you must do is to add a shortcode on your page editor!

-*Features*

 * Google Group forum on WordPress page/post
 * Widget with last messages of group.

+= it's easy ==

+To add gGroups on page/post add this shortcode [google-groups name="my-group-name"] To add widgets into sidebar - Go to Appearance -> Widgets -> Google Groups Widget

 == Installation ==